 Before you enter the Spider Pavilion, spend some quality time in the programming area, which is designed to acclimate you to the spider exhibit experience.
 Learn about spiders and see cases containing special rarely displayed specimens from the Museum’s living collections.
-Also, take a look at when we've scheduled some our special spider programs and activities that will help to engage the visitor with the exhibit.
 We've selected some of our favorite pictures over the years to share with you.

 Examine our free-range spiders in a comfortable, safe, and immersive environment.
 Our knowledgeable staff is there to guide your experience.
 Go ahead, ask lots of questions and find out everything you want to know.
 There is a great deal to learn about these wonderful animals, and you may be surprised at how much false information about spiders has been buzzing around in your head.